digitalgreentea/ethical-frenchie/content/blog/potty-train-your-frenchie.md

 {{< img src="blog/potty-train-your-frenchie_2.gif" alt="Potty Training Your French Bulldog" >}}

-Place the other exercise pen in the spot you wish your Frenchie puppy to use as a permanent potty spot, both as a puppy and adult.
+Place the other exercise pen in the spot you wish your <a href="https://ethicalfrenchie.com/puppies/">Frenchie puppy</a> to use as a permanent potty spot, both as a puppy and adult.
 State commands like “go potty” or “hurry up.” **After he does his duty give him a treat and tell him he was a good boy.
 Use your Happy Voice!
 If you provide your French bulldog puppy with a crate that is way too large then it may allow him to relieve himself in one end and sleep in the other which isn’t good!**

 Make sure you take your Frenchie puppy outdoors to eliminate on a regular schedule and especially prior to being left for prolonged periods of time. **He will start to circle and sniff and look for a place to potty when he has to go and when you are watching him, you can quickly take him to his potty spot.** By watching closely, you will soon learn your puppy’s individual body language.
 Minimize his chances of making a mistake by predicting when he will need to relieve himself.